phubbard/Meltdown/README.md

 ## Introduction
-Meltdown (provisional name) is an open-source Android client for [Fever RSS](http://feedafever.com/).
+Meltdown is an open-source Android client for [Fever RSS](http://feedafever.com/).
 This is me trying to solve a personal need: I want a good RSS reader on my new hardware from Google I/O. And that lovely 7" Nexus screen really demands a good feed reader.

-Boom, off I go.
+It's written for people with lots of RSS feeds, preferably organized into groups, with lots of news items.
+I also put a lot of effort into the sync code, so you can easily read news in multiple places and not see duplicates.

 To use it, you **must have an installed copy of [Fever server](http://feedafever.com/).** This is *just a client*.